eslam3kl/3klCon/README.md

 ![Welcome](Welcome.png)

 ----------------------------------------
 ## Updates
 ### Version 1.1, what's new?
-1. Editing the tool's methedology.
+1. Editing the tool's methedology, you can check it there :""
-2. Using more tools.
+2. Editing the selected tools, change some and use more tools

 ----------------------------------------
 ## Installation instructions